Home Tutorials Training Consulting Books Company Contact us

 }

-Start your product and ensure that you see the correct output on the console if the playground part is opened.
+Start your product and ensure that you see the correct output on the console.
 Afterwards remove the System.out statement.

 13.1.
 Adding menu and toolbar entries